Pence Calls Out Dem Leaders for Trying to Abolish ICE

 Attorney General Jeff Sessions announced the policy change May 7, saying all immigrants crossing the border illegally would be arrested and detained until prosecuted.
 Because children cannot be held in prison, the effect was to split families up, sometimes resulting in scenarios in which parents could not be located to communicate or reunite with their children.

-Trump administration officials argue they are simply enforcing the law and that the previous administration encouraged illegal immigrants to bring children with their lack of enforcement.
+Trump administration officials argue they are simply enforcing the law and that the previous administration encouraged illegal immigrants to bring children with them in light of the nation’s lack of enforcement.
 Sessions modified his original decision on June 20 and instructed officials with ICE and the Department of Health and Human Services (HHS) to keep adults and children together pending resolution of their legal status.